Video

 I can't play the video

-If you have a black screen or the video playback doesn't start when opening it in your video player, that's probably because your video player doesn't have the required audio/video codecs.
+If you have a black screen or the video playback doesn't start when opening it in your video player, it's probably because your video player doesn't have the required audio/video codecs.

-This can happens especially on Windows when using Windows Media Player.
+This can happen especially on Windows when using Windows Media Player.

 The solution is to use a video player such as VLC that includes required codecs.